 PICKLE, CURE, SMOKE, SALT, FERMENT

 By pickling, curing or fermenting foods, you preserve them for a healthy length of time.
 You also create new flavours and textures from familiar ingredients that you may have gotten bored with.
-It’s a practice beloved of top restaurants and one which any good home cook should with in their armoury (and fridge).
+It’s a practice beloved of top restaurants and one which any good home cook should have in their armoury (and fridge).

 FOR HEAVEN’S SAKE, USE A COMPOST BIN